“‘Cause I’m as free as a bird nowAnd this bird you cannot change!”

 Then—WHAM!

-Apparently, a falcon mistook the bright orange tab on my pack*
+Realizing that at that moment, a falcon has mistaken the bright orange tab on my pack*

 for something edible.